Last updated Nov 2024

 In 2019, the FDA cleared the first medical device to use peripheral arterial tone to test for sleep apnea — the WatchPAT ONE.
 This cleared the way for manufacturers of consumer wearables, like Apple and Samsung, to build algorithms that detect sleep apnea.

-Ultimately, the output of these tests is a number—the apnea-hypopnea-index (AHI).
+Ultimately, the output of all sleep apnea diagnostics is a number: the apnea-hypopnea-index (AHI).
 The AHI is the number of apnea or hypopnea events per hour.
 Low severity sleep apnea is 5-14, medium severity sleep apnea is an AHI of 15-29, and high severity sleep apnea is an AHI of 30 or more.

 What’s the impact of Apple Watch sleep apnea screening?